Building a Successful Croquet Club

 Tenure is an important issue.
-However, the land for a croquet club is acquired the club must have an inalienable right to continue to use it for a minimum of 20 years.
-There is little point in spending huge time effort and money in building a club only to have the land snatched away at the end of a short lease period.
+However, if the land for a croquet club is acquired the club must have an inalienable right to continue to use it for a minimum of 20 years.
+There is little point in spending huge time, effort, and money in building a club only to have the land snatched away at the end of a short lease period.

 3. Lawns and Facilities